Oh my gosh — “Will & Grace” and “Murphy Brown” returned! It’s “Must-See TV” all over again!

 It shocked me at first when I realized so many “younger folks” hadn’t seen a single episode of some of these great shows, but I’ve come to realize it’s now pretty much the norm.
 It’s sad, but I get it.
 We’re talking about a different generation, one that has a lot more content to consume which is coming at them in all sorts of ways.
-Toss in other things like Facebook, Snapchat, Instagram, texting, selfies and any other content they’re creating and sharing among themselves, and who would have the time to watch and appreciate the intensity of an episode like “The Draft Dodger”; talk about what they found so funny about a clown named “Chuckles”; attempt to pronounce “Moo Goo Gai Pan” in their own drunken way; or be shocked, saddened and left breathless when Henry Blake’s fate is revealed in a one short, powerful scene?
+Toss in other things like Facebook, Snapchat, Instagram, texting, selfies and any other content they’re creating and sharing among themselves, and who would have the time to watch and appreciate the intensity of an episode like “The Draft Dodger”; talk about what they found so funny about a clown named “Chuckles”; attempt to pronounce “Moo Goo Gai Pan” in their drunken way; or be shocked, saddened and left breathless when Henry Blake’s fate is revealed in one short, powerful scene?

 They’re missing out on unforgettable TV moments that still hold their own.

 When I catch an episode of “All in the Family” these days, I’m still amazed how some of the show’s dialogue made it on-air back then and believe a good chunk of it wouldn’t be allowed on network TV today.